BLOG

 Image Source: Mary Gaudin

-An example of a brutalist web design is by Mary Gaudin.
+Mary Gaudin’s brutalist web design is an example of her work.
 As a photographer, she displays her work on her website in a non-linear fashion that perfectly captures her style.

 That said, brutalism works best when catering to an alternative audience.
-The majority of online users will find this design too challenging for their taste.
-This reason is why most web designs have a similarity to them – familiarity helps them navigate the site much easier.
+Most online users will find this design too challenging for their taste.
+This is why most web designs are similar —familiarity helps them navigate the site more easily.

-Using any of the ideas above is not simply a way of bringing your visitors back to the past where the approach to web design was different.
-If anything, the ideas from the ‘90s were a pivotal part of what design is now and continue to pave innovations to web design moving forward.
+Using any of the ideas above is not simply a way of bringing your visitors back to the past, where the approach to web design was different.
+If anything, the ideas from the ’90s were a pivotal part of what design is now and continue to pave future innovations in modern design for websites.

 The good thing about web design is if none of the designs work, you can always use the website feedback you receive from your audience and make the necessary changes.